 Clinic will take place at Mackay Stadium April 26 & May 2

-Kirk Nelson enters his first year as an associate head coach and third with Nevada.
+Kirk Nelson enters his first year as an associate head coach and fourth with Nevada.

 He obtained his NSCAA Premier Diploma alongside head coach Dr. Melissa Price, the highest coaching certification given out by the coaches association.

 Nelson, who spent one season as an assistant coach at Washington State University, came to Nevada from Arizona where he spent the past three years at Hamilton High School (Chandler, Ariz.) as the head girls varsity soccer coach and an honors math teacher.
 Prior to coaching at Hamilton High School, Nelson coached at Mountain Pointe High School in Phoenix.
 During his tenure at the high schools, he guided his teams to a pair of 5A State championships games and recorded 175 overall wins.

 Nelson spent the 2004-05 season as an assistant coach at Washington State University.
 During his tenure with the Cougars he served as the recruiting coordinator and helped secure the 37th recruiting class in the nation for the 2006 season.
 Other duties included stat and video analysis, community relations, game preparation, team conditioning and team training.